Canada’s Environmental Shame

 Renewables Make Sense

 On the other hand, investing those pledged taxpayer funds in renewables would build Canadian capacity, cut down on carbon emissions, and generate long-term domestic employment.
-Thankfully, this transition to renewables appears to be the current international trend (see It’s Happening), and it’s within Canada’s economic and environmental interest to do the same.
+Thankfully, this transition to renewables appears to be the current international trend (see It’s Happening).
+It’s within Canada’s economic and environmental interest to do the same.

 Even oil sands workers have seen the forest for the trees, and are asking to be retrained to renewables.
 Check out Iron & Earth where you can also sign the pledge in support of those who are looking for assistance in the transition to renewables.